 "If you're not fast, you're fucked."

 (inofficial claim of Google)

-beeBlum supports you in finding the most promising ideas from a collection of good ideas.
+beeBlum supports you in finding the most promising ideas.

 Before an innovation is launched, alternative approaches can be considered and individually evaluated.
-This includes "soft" factors, such as the consideration of opportunities or enthusiasm factors, as well as "hard" key figures such as budget or price.
-In this way, a catalogue of criteria is created and filled with content, so to speak.
+This includes "soft" factors, such as the consideration of chances or enthusiasm factors as well as "hard" key figures like budget or price.
+Thus, virtually incidentally, a criteria catalog is created and filled with content.
 If the decision template is classified as ready for decision, the decision maker(s) will have the possibility to request further criteria or information, to make the decision or to decide on the existing basis.